Royask/Project473/README.md

 # Using the Web App

--  In landing page choose Find Boss or Add Boss
+-  In the initial home page, "Find your boss" and "Add your boss" options will be available
-  - Find Boss
+    - Find your boss
+        - In the initial home page, click on "Find your boss".
+This will lead you to the "Find your boss" tab.
+From here you will be able to navigate to "Home" or "Add your boss"
-    - Above the comment input field start typing your boss's name and see if it autcompletes!
-If it Doesn't then it doesnt exist
+        - Above the comment input field start typing your boss's name and see if it autocompletes.
+If it does not autocomplete, then the boss does not exist in the database.
-    - If it exists then start choose that boss and start snarking!
+        - If the boss exists, then simply choose that boss to start snarking.
-  - Add Boss
+    - Add your boss
+        - From the initial home page, click on "Add your boss".
+This will lead you to the "Add your boss" tab.
+From here you will be able to navigate to "Home" or "Find your boss"
-    - Type your boss's first and last name and add your boss!
-If they exist then it will redirect you to their comment page
+        - Type your boss's first and last name to add your boss.
+If they exist within the database then it will automatically redirect you to their comment page.
     - Commenting
-    - Just start commenting on the your boss's page and you're good to go!
+        - Just start commenting on the your boss's page and you're good to go.